claudioDema99/RT1-FirstAssignment/README.md

 ================================

 This is a simple, portable robot simulator developed by [Student Robotics](https://studentrobotics.org).
-Some of the arenas and the exercises have been modified for the Research Track I course
+Some of the arenas and the exercises have been modified for the Research Track I course.
+The main task of this assignment, given by the professor Recchiuto, is to make the holonomic robot moves in the virtual environment that he has presented.
+In this environment there are golden and silver tokens; the robot must grab the silver tokens and release (thanks to specific commands) it close to the golden tokens.

 Installing
 -----------------------------